HUGE Amex Platinum 100K Bonus Returns - Check now to see if you are targeted.

 Remember to check in at the theater within your Sinemia app once you get there otherwise your credit card will be charged for the movie.
 This is to fight against abusers who buy the tickets for someone else or who are just trying to get the rewards if a movie will go unused that month.

-You must use 34394 as the zip code when checking out and paying with your Sinemia card – another thing that needs work.
+You must use 34394 as the zip code when checking out and paying with your Sinemia card.
+This just baffles my mind and it should be your personal zip code.

 Maximizing Your Return